 Calming GAMBA restrains the release of excitatory glutamate.
 So you can see that a balance between GABA and glutamate production is needed for proper functioning.
 It’s a Goldilocks situation: The brain needs to release just the right amount of both GABA and glutamate.
 Too much or too little of one or the other causes problems.

-IT TURNS OUT THAT A TYPE OF BACTERIA IN THE GUT LIVES ON GABA
+IT TURNS OUT THAT A TYPE OF BACTERIA LIVING IN THE GUT FEEDS ON GABA

 Researchers have now observed gut bacteria consuming the brain chemical GABA.
 They found that a type of recently discovered gut bacteria, called KLE1738, can survive and reproduce only if it has GABA molecules to feed on.
 The researchers tried providing KLE1738 with other types of neurotransmitters but the bacteria couldn’t survive on anything but GABA.
 Without GABA, these bacteria die.